0 hidden charges. 0 forex

 3. What is the meaning of CTC in my salary?

-CTC in salary refers to the cost to company.
+CTC in salary refers to the cost to the company.
 It is the total cost that the company incurs to hire and train an individual for a specific role.
-This cost includes the basic pay, the direct and indirect benefits, as well as the savings contributions made.
+This cost includes the basic pay, the direct and indirect benefits, and the savings contributions made.

 Get the Fi app